benbaptist/minecraft-wrapper/README.md

 </br></br>It also comes with a relatively simple and straight-forward plugin API that can be used to create small Bukkit-like plugins on vanilla.

 #Usage#
-Wrapper.py depends on the following modules: `pkg_resources`, `requests`, and `pycrypto`.
+Wrapper.py doesn't require any special modules for most of the basic features to work, but web mode and proxy mode require the following: `pkg_resources`, `requests`, and `pycrypto`.
-These modules are only required for proxy mode and web mode to work.
-Other features will still work without them.

 </br></br>
 You only need to download Wrapper.py, the src folder is just the extracted version of Wrapper.py.</br>